-This report presents the results of the June 30, 2014 actuarial valuation of the SAFETY POLICE PLAN OF THE CITY OF COSTA MESA of the California Public Employees' Retirement System (CalPERS).
-This actuarial valuation sets the Fiscal Year 2016-17 required employer contribution rates.
+This Section 2 report presents the results of the June 30, 2014 actuarial valuation of the SAFETY RISK POOL of the California Public Employees' Retirement System (CalPERS).
+This report shows the Fiscal Year 2016-17 required employer normal cost contribution rates for plans participating in the risk pool.

 This actuarial valuation includes Board adopted changes to the demographic assumptions based on the most recent experience study report.
 The most significant of these is the improvement in post-retirement mortality acknowledging the greater life expectancies we are seeing in our membership and expected continued improvements.
 The actuarial assumptions and methods used in CalPERS public agency valuations are approved by the Board of Administration upon the recommendation of the Chief Actuary.
-The individual plan actuary whose signature appears in the actuarial certification in this report does not set plan specific actuarial assumptions.
+The individual pool actuaries whose signatures appear in the actuarial certification in this report do not set pool actuarial assumptions.